ABeltramo/otachecker-u/README.md

 	make

-An already compiled version is present in bin directory
+You can also find already compiled version of otachecker in the [release](https://github.com/ABeltramo/otachecker-u/releases) tab

 Credits
 -------